Chamonix doesn’t spring to mind as a ‘family friendly’ resort. Black runs, steep terrain & die hard mountaineers bien sûr, but skiing with kids?

 LES HOUCHES – GOOD TO KNOW

-Brevént-Flégère and Le Tour are covered under the Chamonix Ski pass which is slightly cheaper than the Mont Blanc Unlimited Pass and the best option if you do not want to include any sightseeing after your ski day.
+Brevént-Flégère, Les Grands Montets, Le Tour and Vallorcine are all covered under the Chamonix Le Pass which is slightly cheaper than the Mont Blanc Unlimited Pass.
+This is the best option if you do not want to include any sightseeing after your ski day.

 * the family pass includes 2 adults & 2 children, plus up to another 3 children free